notalex/vim-run-live/README.markdown

 This plugin can...

-* Run an entire buffer
+* Run a specified shell command on an entire buffer.
-* Run a specific selection
+* Run a specified shell command for a selection.
-* Watch for changes and run buffer
+* Watch for changes in the buffer and run a shell command automatically.

 One needs to specify the shell command needed to run the buffer.
 The plugin will prompt for a shell command when its missing and can also save the shell command for future use.